Counselling in Edinburgh

 Counselling tends to be regular over a series of a few months, and is thus usually shorter term than clinical psychotherapy.

 What is the difference between counselling and psychoanalysis

-Couples counselling, stress counselling, anger counselling, grief counselling, LGBT BDSM Kink & Queer counselling.
+Couples counselling, stress counselling, anger counselling, grief counselling, LGBT BDSM Kink & Queer counselling in Edinburgh.